Vangst just raised $10 million to plug more people into the fast-growing cannabis industry

 TC: So it was time for venture capital?

-KH: When you’re talking about temporary staffing, it’s been done really manually in this industry so we wanted to build a platform that would notify candidates that a . certain company needs 20 trimmers and is willing to pay $12 an hour and where, meanwhile, employers could see that someone has trimmed for 2,000 hours, and each could rate each other.
+KH: When you’re talking about temporary staffing, it’s really been done manually in this industry, so we wanted to build a platform that would notify candidates that a certain company needs 20 trimmers and is willing to pay $12 an hour and where, meanwhile, employers could see that someone has trimmed for 2,000 hours.
+And each could rate each other.
 So we needed to hire engineering and a customer success team and legal, and our revenue wasn’t going to cover those costs.

 Thankfully, a founder friend in the space, Ryan Smith of LeafLink, introduced us to Lerer Hippeau when he heard were raising a seed round.
-We received a warm intro to Casa Verde, too, and both have been amazingly helpful to us.
+We received a warm intro to Casa Verde, too.
+And both have been amazingly helpful to us.

 TC: Are you still doing high-end hiring, too?

 KH: We are.
-Revenue from that piece of our business, where we’re helping companies find COOs or a director fo cultivation or extraction, more than doubled last year and continues to be profitable.
+Revenue from that piece of our business, where we’re helping companies find maybe COOs or a director of cultivation or extraction, more than doubled last year and continues to be profitable.
 We get 1,000 resumes some days.
-We now have 200,000 job candidates on the p latform.
+We now have 200,000 job candidates on the platform.

-TC: Obviously you’re charging employers different amounts depending on the the type of role you’re filling.
+TC: Obviously, you’re charging employers different amounts depending on the the type of role that you’re filling.
 Can you share some specifics?

-KH: Right On the direct hire side, we take a percentage of their first year’s salary.
+KH: Right.
+On the direct hire side, we take a percentage of their first year’s salary.
 On the gig side, a company tells us how much they’d like to pay for gig workers, and there’s a mark-up on that that we keep.

 TC: No matter how long that person works for your client?

 KH: It’s usually for a matter of weeks.
-If it’s longer than that, we charge the a buyout fee [to step out of the relationship].
+If it’s longer than that, we charge them a buyout fee [to step out of the relationship].

 TC: I take it you’re marketing the service to college students largely.

 KH: We market the service through career fairs that we throw in different states, and at trade shows in and out of the industry.
-We also spent time going to college campuses.
+We also spend time going to college campuses.
 But our acquisition costs have been relatively low.
 Everyone who gets placed with us is known as an original Vangster and we do Vangster nights, where anyone in our network can bring a friend and we can help turn them into employees, too.

 TC: More states are legalizing recreational cannabis; how are you drumming up workforces in different places?

-KH: We have a team now in Denver, in Santa Monica, and a small team in Oakland, and as we launch additional cities for Vangst gigs, we’re hiring managers and people who can do client outreach and candidate vetting and onboarding.
-We just hired an early employee of Uber, Will Zinsmeister, who helped oversee the launch of cities in Texas for Uber, so we’re excited to have Will and others thinking through supply and demand issues as we launch more widely.
+KH: We have a team now in Denver, in Santa Monica and a small team in Oakland, and as we launch additional cities for Vangst gigs, we’re hiring managers and people who can do client outreach and candidate vetting and onboarding.
+We just hired an early employee of Uber, Will Zinsmeister, who helped oversee the launch of cities in Texas for Uber, so we’re excited to have Will and others thinking through supply-and-demand issues as we launch more widely.

 KH: I think there’s more than 160,000 employees across the cannabis industry right now, and by 2022, the industry is expected to grow to around 340,000 full-time employees.

-We did survey 1,500 people to put together a salary guide and one of the questions we asked what how much of their labor needs are seasonable versus otherwise and they said about 30 percent.
+We did survey 1,500 people to put together a salary guide and one of the questions we asked was how much of their labor needs are seasonable versus otherwise, and they said about 30 percent.

 As for the salaries, the on-demand jobs are very in line with other industries.
-When it comes to full time jobs, outside sales jobs pay on average a salary of $73,000, which is in line with other outside sales jobs.
-On the higher end, a compliance manager can make $149,000, a director of extraction makes on average $191,000 and a director of cultivation on the high end . can make $250,000.
+When it comes to full-time jobs, outside sales jobs pay on average a salary of $73,000, which is in line with other outside sales jobs.
+On the higher end, a compliance manager can make $149,000, a director of extraction makes on average $191,000, and a director of cultivation on the high end can make $250,000.

 TC: I think that’s more than people might have imagined.
 Who is landing these higher-end jobs other than people with backgrounds in traditional large-scale farming?